-- IAS 1 Presentation of Financial Statements, which has been revised as part of the IASB's 'Definition of Material (Amendments to IAS 1 and IAS 8)'.
-Application is required for reporting periods beginning on or after 1 January 2020.
-The DMA expects to apply these revisions to IAS 1 in 2020-2021.
-The application of these revisions, which relate to a revised definition of 'material', are not expected to materially alter the presentation of the financial statements of the DMA. - IAS 1 Presentation of Financial Statements, which has been revised as part of the IASB's 'Classification of Liabilities as Current or Non-Current (Amendments to IAS 1)'.
-Application is required for reporting periods beginning on or after 1 January 2022.
-The DMA expects to apply these revisions to IAS 1 in 2022-2023.
-The application of these revisions, which affect only the presentation of liabilities in the statement of financial position and relate to a clarification of the classification of current and non-current liabilities, are not expected to materially alter the presentation of the financial statements of the DMA. - IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, which has been revised as part of the IASB's 'Definition of Material (Amendments to IAS 1 and IAS 8)'.
-Application is required for reporting periods beginning on or after 1 January 2020.
-The DMA expects to apply these revisions to IAS 8 in 2020-2021.
-The application of these revisions, which relate to a revised definition of 'material', are not expected to materially alter the presentation of the financial statements of the DMA. - IFRS 7 Financial Instruments: Disclosures, which has been revised as part of the IASB's 'Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7)'.
-Application is required for reporting periods beginning on or after 1 January 2020.
-The DMA expects to apply these revisions to IFRS 7 in 2020-2021.
-The application of these revisions, which deal with issues affecting financial reporting for hedge accounting are not expected to materially alter the presentation of the financial statements of the DMA.
+- IAS 1 Presentation of Financial Statements, which has been revised as part of the IASB's 'Classification of Liabilities as Current or Non-Current (Amendments to IAS 1)'.
+Application is required for reporting periods beginning on or after 1 January 2023.
+The DMA expects to apply these revisions to IAS 1 in 2023- 2024.
+The application of these revisions, which the IASB has delayed by a year, and which affect only the presentation of liabilities in the statement of financial position and relate to a clarification of the classification of current and non-current liabilities, are not expected to materially alter the presentation of the financial statements of the DMA. - IFRS 7 Financial Instruments: Disclosures, which has been revised as part of the IASB's 'Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16)'.
+Application is required for reporting periods beginning on or after 1 January 2021.
+The DMA expects to apply these revisions to IFRS 7 in 2021-2022.
+The application of these revisions, which require additional disclosures to allow users to understand the nature and extent of the risks arising from the IBOR reform to which the entity is exposed and how the entity manages those risks, are not expected to materially alter the presentation of the financial statements of the DMA. - IFRS 9 Financial Instruments, which has been revised as part of the IASB's 'Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16)'.
+Application is required for reporting periods beginning on or after 1 January 2021.
+The DMA expects to apply these revisions to IFRS 9 in 2021-2022.
+The application of these revisions, which require additional disclosures to allow users to understand the nature and extent of the risks arising from the IBOR reform to which the entity is exposed and how the entity manages those risks, are not expected to materially alter the presentation of the financial statements of the DMA.